maximo1400/cc3002-alpaca-project/README.md

 The Tactician is able to use all methods written for the first part of the project, it also knows all it's units, their info and the map.

+ To communicate with the controller it uses observer pattern (work in progress).

 ## Controller

-The controller handles all the inputs from the user,  the the game, that means creating the map, the tacticians,
+The controller handles all the inputs from the user, it also handles the game, that means creating the map, the tacticians, the turns and it controls the set of rules with which the tacticians interact with each other.

 ## Unit and Item Factories

+This part uses Factory pattern to set factories of each unit and item currently in game.